TRAVELING BY BUS, TRAIN, AND FERRY SCHEDULES

 HITCHHIKING

-In Montenegrin car-loving culture hitchhiking is far from the usual method of traveling but it is also not unheard of.
-It might take you some time and patience but in the end, it will get you to the desired location.
-The number of people willing to stop is proportionally opposite to the number of cars passing by so fetching a ride in the middle of nowhere is usually more effective.
+In Montenegrin car-loving culture, hitchhiking is far from the usual method of traveling, but it is also not unheard of.
+It might take you some time and patience, but in the end, it will get you to the desired location.
+The number of people willing to stop is proportionally opposite to the number of cars passing by, so fetching a ride in the middle of nowhere is usually more effective.
 Don’t be surprised if, in a place like this, you are offered a lift without asking.

 Montenegro Hostel Team